Quantum cloning: Phase covariant cloning

-Asymmetric Quantum Cloning
+Asymmetric quantum cloning

-The first family of asymmetric quantum cloning machines was proposed by Nicholas Cerf in 1998.
+The first family of asymmetric quantum cloning machines was proposed by Nicolas Cerf in 1998.
 A cloning operation is said to be asymmetric if its clones have different qualities and are all independent of the input state.
 This is a more general case of the symmetric cloning operations discussed above which produce identical clones with the same fidelity.
 Take the case of a simple 1 → 2 asymmetric cloning machine.
 There is a natural trade-off in the cloning process in that if one clone's fidelity is fixed to a higher value, the other must decrease in quality and vice versa.
 The optimal trade-off is bounded by the following inequality: